Weaving in Beauty Navajo Weaving Techniques Class August 2021

 Vitally Relevant Details: You’re Not in Chicago Anymore

 Some of our class activities occur on the Navajo Nation, which is a sovereign entity.
 While on the Navajo Nation, we are subject to the laws of the Navajo Nation and alcohol may not be purchased or consumed.
 The elevation in Window Rock and Gallup is about 6500′ above sea level, and you may find that you need a day or so to adjust to the altitude.
-The climate is high desert and temperatures can vary as much as 40 degrees over a 24 hour period.
-It is not unheard of for us to have snow during our May class and in fact, we’re kind of getting used to it.
+The climate is high desert and temperatures can vary as much as 40 degrees over 24 hours.
+It is not unheard of for us to have snow during our May class and in fact, we’re getting used to it.
 The average temperatures in May and October are 30-35 degrees at night and 60-65 degrees during the day.
 In June, July, and August, the nighttime temperatures are 50-65 degrees and days average 80-90 degrees.

 Jennie Slick is at the left in this picture.
 She is born to the Coyote Pass people and born for the Bitter Water People.
 She resides in the Querino Canyon area near Sanders, Arizona.
 Jennie has been teaching for over 20 years.
 She has taught all over the United States.
-Jennie loves sharing her weaving knowledge because she says “you’re not supposed to be stingy with it.”
+Jennie loves sharing her weaving knowledge because she says, “you’re not supposed to be stingy with it.”

 Jennie is a very patient teacher, so her students come back for more classes to increase their knowledge.
 She is fluent in Navajo and can teach in either Navajo or English.